dputhier/STarlight/README.md

 Documentation is available at
 <https://dputhier.github.io/STarlight/>.

-A guided tutorial can be found here.
+A guided tutorial can be found here
 <https://dputhier.github.io/STarlight/articles/usage.html>